cathylaughlin/RPiVideoSync/README.md

 pip3 install omxplayer-wrapper

+( if the install fails for omxplayer-wrapper, you may need to install a few more packages before trying again:

+sudo apt-get install libglib2.0-dev sudo apt-get install libdbus-1-dev )

 run 'sudo raspi-config'. optionally set your Pi to boot to the command line (so the desktop won't show behind the videos). also optionally, set it to auto-login.
 I also set it to 'wait for network to boot', since the script needs the network to function.

 also, go to 'interfacing options' and turn on ssh (you probably also want to change the default password for the pi account!) this allows you to remote into your Pis while the videos are playing. otherwise (in a pinch!) you can try blind-typing 'killall omxplayer' or 'pkill omxplayer' into the console...